-- Your fingers or toes feel numb or painful or can’t move.
+- Your fingers or toes feel numb, painful, or can’t move.

-- The color of your fingernails or toenails changes.
+- The color of your fingernails or toenails change.

-Sometimes the body part inside a cast becomes infected.
+Sometimes the body part inside a cast can become infected.
 Signs of infection include:

 - Drainage from the skin under the cast.

 Call your doctor if the cast feels too loose or too tight.